AbigailRiquelme/AbigailRiquelme.github.io/_teaching/2009-09-01-fall09-qualitative-data.md

 ---
-title: "Econometría (2022)"
+title: "Metrics (2022)"
 collection:
-teaching_type: "Materia de grado"
+teaching_type: "Grade"
 permalink:
 institution: "Universidad de San Andrés"
 date: 2009-09-01
-excerpt: "<i> Materia de grado, asistente de docencia</i><br/>
+excerpt: "<i> Grade, teacher assistant</i><br/>

 ---

-Econometría es una materia dirigida a alumnos de Economía.
-Se introducen los pricipales temas sobre teoría econométrica, además se realizan diversos ejercicios prácticos en Stata.
+Metrics is a subject aimed at students of Economics.
+The main topics on econometric theory are introduced, as well as various practical exercises in Stata.